 In September 2017, DCRM adopted new wetland buffers.
-This was a CZM driven change to support coastal rules and regulations of DCRM's Wetlands APC by enhancing or maintaining habitat through the utilization of buffer areas as a management practice to improve wetland health and functions and water quality.
-Likely future outcomes might include better water quality, improvement of habitat, and decreased loss of wetland area.
+This was a CZM driven change to support Coastal Rules and Regulations of DCRM's Wetlands APC by enhancing or maintaining habitat through the utilization of buffer areas as a management practice to improve wetland health and functions and water quality.
+Likely future outcomes might include better water quality, improvement of habitat, and less loss of wetland area.

 In January 2018, DCRM adopted revised regulations that clarified the definition of "wetland" and upgraded standards to support a "no net loss" policy and best management practices.
 Buffer zones were included in the mapping, taken from the minimum buffer recommendations of the 1990 DCRM "Saipan Comprehensive Wetlands Management Plan."
 In addition, the Mitigation Hierarchy Policy was adopted as described in the 2018 CNMI 305(b) and 303 (d) Water Quality Assessment Integrated Report (Yuknavage 2018).
 These changes are intended to decrease or eliminate further development or in-fill on wetland APCs.
-A stream rapid assessment and valuation methodology has been developed by BECQ to support baseline data collection and restoration prioritization for streams on Saipan and Rota, since streams are included under DCRM's regulatory definition of wetlands.